q-contradiction/gambling/roulette_strategy.md

 playing if either N dollars are accumulated or all money has been lost.

-In our case the Gambler starts with an initial Capital & stops until he is ruined or reaches his target.
-He has the option to bet on an American or European Roulette and can choose to bet on a Straight, Split, Red etc. There are three betting strategies he can choose from:
+In our case the gambler starts with an initial capital & stops until he is ruined, reaches his target or after a specified number of spins.
+He has the option to bet on a Straight, Split, Red etc. There are three betting strategies:

 **1. Default**
-The gambler makes a constant bet, say $1
+The gambler makes a constant bet, $n.

 **2. Martingale**
-The gambler starting with $1, tries to cover all previous consecutive losses and make a profit.
+The gambler starting with $n, tries to cover all previous consecutive losses and make a profit.
 The strategy is typical for even odds, where we double our initial stake, but can be extended to uneven odds as well.